chapmanbe/6018_2017/README.md

         1. Common mathematical, computational, and medical symbols (and their meaning)

-        1. How mathematicians (scientists, clinicians, etc.) write reflect how they think

     1.  **Application: Pseudo-code and program design**

 1. **Computational Environments and software engineering**

     1.  **Principles**

         1. Working in the Linux shell
         1. Using Jupyter notebooks
         1. Using git for version control
         1. Terminal editors
         1. Documentation

     1.  **Application: **